 Ready to unlock the secrets to a happy, healthy Goldendoodle?
 Grab your copy of ‘D Is For Doodle’ today and take the first step towards becoming the best Goldendoodle parent you can be.
 Your Doodle’s brighter future is just a page away!

 Picture your dog lying on its back, belly completely exposed, and all four legs straight up in the air, how can you not laugh at this amusing sight before you?

-Though this may seem like a very awkward, and yes, an uncomfortable position for your dog to be sleeping in, for your best friend, it is not.
+Though this may seem like a very awkward and, yes, uncomfortable position for your dog to be sleeping in, for your best friend, it is not.

-When you witness your dog sleeping in this position, he has chosen the most comfortable one signaling he is content and snug, as he sleeps with legs spread high in the air.
+When you witness your dog sleeping in this position, he has chosen the most comfortable one, signaling he is content and snug, as he sleeps laying on his back with his legs spread high in the air.